On this page

 What grabs a recruiter’s attention in a cover letter?

-Hiring managers and application tracking systems will automatically recognize professional cover letters that adhere to the formatting requirements.
+Hiring managers and Application Tracking Systems (ATS) will automatically recognize professional cover letters and resumes that adhere to the formatting requirements.
 Show your potential recruiter that you have an eye for detail and can follow best practices by submitting a well-written cover letter that easy to read and uses the right keywords.

 How to write a cover letter with no experience?

 There’s no need to worry if you have no past work experience or applying for a different career path.
-Just customize an industry specific cover letter template that shares all the example information that you’ll need.
-You can even prompt Copilot to rewrite your cover letter with specific ATS compliant keywords.
+Just customize an career path or job specific cover letter template that shares all the example information that you’ll need.
+You can chat with Copilot to help rewrite your cover letter with specific ATS compliant keywords.

 Do employers care about typos in cover letters?

 It’s extremely important to re-read, fact check and edit your cover letter before submitting it to your hiring manager.
-Sometimes we make mistakes and miss spelling errors, so it’s beneficial to all applicants to double check cover letters with Editor in Word.
+Sometimes we make mistakes and miss spelling errors, so it’s beneficial to all applicants to double check cover letters with the document editor in Word.
 You can check spelling and grammar corrections, and refine acronyms, clarity, and formality, while receiving valuable document insights and stats.